Dating Violence: It’s a Teen Issue

 - Know the early warning signals for dating violence: Does your boyfriend try to control what you wear?
 Does he constantly check up on your via text, phone or in person?
 Does he try to isolate and separate you from your family and friends?
 Does he tell you something or give you something and say “This is our secret”?
 These are all emotional grooming techniques that can lead to dating violence.

 With an awareness that dating violence is a teen issue, we can better protect those at risk.
-Learn more about Teen Dating Violence by visiting our topics page or book a program with one of our speakers to talk to your students about how to build healthy relationships.
+Learn more about Teen Dating Violence and book a program with one of our speakers to talk to your students about how to build healthy relationships.